 Quarry rehabilitation plan

 The plans define the goal and timing for the reintegration of a quarry into the surrounding landscape.
-The conversion processes begin when the quarry is still in operation, reclaiming the areas that are no longer used.
+The rehabilitation processes begin when the quarry is still in operation, reclaiming the areas that are no longer used.

 Stories and projects